Lorenzo0111/PortfolioCreator/README.md

 ## What is PortfolioCreator

-HotelApp is a website that allows you to create a portfolio for your projects, it's simple and easy to use.
+PortfolioCreator is a website that allows you to create a portfolio for your projects, it's simple and easy to use.

 ## Deploying